 Let’s see the new UI.
 You will see the below dialog box for Add Reference once you install the Productivity Power Tool.
 It has a nice user interface and the tabs are categorised in more organized manner (see the screenshot part 1).

 Now, you will see a Green tick mark on the assemblies which are already added in your project (see the screenshot part 2).
 Selecting any unselected assembly will have the “Add” button.
 Once you clicked on it, the assembly will get added in your project and be marked as Green tick mark in the UI.
 Clicking on already included assembly will change the “Add” button to a “Remove” button.
 Clicking on the Remove button will remove the selected assembly reference from the project and remove the tick mark from it.

 It now has a Sorting Dropdown at the right top corner (see screenshot part 3).
 Once clicked, you will see the below dropdown having various order methods like Sorting in Ascending or Descending order by Name, Path and Version.

 You can now easily add a new assembly reference by clicking the “Browse” button present at the bottom of the screen.
-Once you browse thru the path, you have to click the “Add” button to add it as a dll reference to your project.
+Once you browse through the path, you have to click the “Add” button to add it as a DLL reference to your project.

 It’s cool, right?
 Yes, it now has more power to filter and sort the references.
 But what if you are seeing the existing UI after the installation of the Productivity Power Tool too!!!
 Yea, you have to restart your Visual Studio 2010 IDE to load the add-in.
 And if after the restart also you are unable to see the new UI, then it might not be enabled.
 Go to Tools –> Options which will bring up the “Options” dialog page in your screen.
 Select the “Productivity Power Tools” from the left pane and find the “Searchable Add Reference Dialog” option in the right pane.
 It might be “OFF”.

 In such a case, click on the option and it will make it enabled (“